The Lean Language Reference

 List αList α

-Removes the last element of the list.
+Removes the last element of the list, if one exists.

 🔗def